nathancarter/weblurch/doc/lean-app-plan.md

 # Plan for a Lean UI Lurch Application

-## Trees

- 1. Update the `termGroupToCode` function as follows.
-    * Compute the meanings of any other groups to which this group has direct arrows.
-Optionally replace all occurrences of `assume` with `fun`.
-    * If this group has an incoming arrow from a term group, do not permit incoming arrows from type groups, nor from body groups.
-(That would create, as far as I know, invalid Lean syntax.
-Subterms can't be type assertions, nor definitions/theorems/etc.)
-    * Then take this group's meaning without those connections, and suffix it with the ordered list of those connections.
-Place one group per line, to preserve the group-ID comments, and place a single-line `(` before and a single-line `)` after, each with a group-ID comment linked to the group of the head term.
- 1. Update the `documentToCode` function so that it ignores any term group that has arrows coming into it from another term group.
- 1. Update the `bodyGroupToCode` function so that it ignores any term group that has arrows coming into it from another term group.
- 1. Update the validation routine so that it does not mark with a yellow star any body groups that have term arrows coming into them.
- 1. Test, updating your example document to use this new feature.
- 1. Add the next page of the tutorial that shows how to use this feature to be able to put flarf just about anywhere and/or rearrange the elements of a proof into a more typical logical order.
-Be sure to create an example document and include either its HTML or a screenshot in the tutorial page.

 ## Sections

  1. Modify the body group type so that when a body group has no arrows into